juicedata/juicefs-csi-driver/docs/en/guide/pv.md

 :::tip

 * If you're already [managing StorageClass via Helm](#helm-sc), you can skip this step as the Kubernetes Secret is already created along the way.
-* After modifying the volume credentials, you need to perform a rolling upgrade or restart the application pod, and the CSI Driver will recreate the Mount Pod for the configuration changes to take effect.
+* After modifying the volume credentials, you need to perform a rolling upgrade or restart the application Pod, and the CSI Driver will recreate the Mount Pod for the configuration changes to take effect.
 * Secret only stores the volume credentials (that is, the options required by the `juicefs format` command (community version) and the `juicefs auth` command (cloud service)), and does not support filling in the mount options.
 If you want to modify the mount options, refer to ["Mount options"](./configurations.md#mount-options).

 :::